How Long Does It Take to Buy a House?

-Getting pre-approved for a mortgage is a vital first step in the home purchase process.
-In the pre-approval process, a home loan lender will take a detailed look at your credit score, your financial history, and your income (including your debt-to-income ratio, or DTI).
+Getting pre-approved for a mortgage is a vital step in the home buying process.
+In the pre-approval process, a home loan lender will take a detailed look at your credit report, your financial history, and your income (including your debt-to-income ratio, or DTI).

 Finding a Home and Negotiating a Contract

 Home selection is another step in the home purchase process that can vary greatly in length.
 Finding a house to buy can be fun, but it can be difficult.
 For example, it may take some time to find dream homes in the area you want that you can also afford.
 Despite the challenges, when you do find a place you think is worth buying, your real estate agent can help you put in an offer.

 Typically, the seller will respond within 1 – 3 days.
 They will either reject, accept, or counter your offer with a different price.
 If you accept the offer, you’ll move forward with the inspection and appraisal process, which will often take around two weeks.
 Assuming there are no major issues, the sale will go forward.
 There may be delays, like the need for a pest inspection, home inspection, or the need for the seller to complete repairs.

 What’s a loan commitment?

 The final step in the process is called a loan commitment.
 A loan commitment is issued only after the lender approves you — the borrower — and the house you’re purchasing.
 The loan commitment means the home should be appraised at or above the sales price.